 And even when you’re not talking about your problems, being around good friends will support you and enliven your spirits.

 7. Don’t play the blame game

 Blaming your wife won’t help, either.
-Yes she made a terrible decision, but the key to healing is dropping the blame game so you can focus on what you need right now.
-The blame game is especially damaging if you want to save your marriage.
+Yes, she made a terrible decision, but the key to healing is dropping the blame game so you can focus on what you need.

 9. Be open to forgiveness